 Hill Valley Dairy – Made up of two parts, the dairy is run by Frank and Colleen Henningfeld, who care for a herd of 65 milking cows, affectionately known as “the girls.”
 The other half is the creamery run by Ron Henningfeld.
 Creation of the cheese starts in the field, where the 65 milking cows and Romari Farms are given as much air and good food on the 240 acre farm can sustainably produce.
 Every Sunday, a milk truck from Clock Shadow Creamery picks up the milk from the dairy and delivers it to Clock Shadow Creamery in Milwaukee where Ron Henningfeld, cheesemaker, produces his small-batch cheeses.
 In the bakery, Ron’s cheese curds are featured in our cheese curd sourdough and jalapeno cheese curd sourdough.
 His gouda is featured in the ham and cheese croissant.

 Hometown Sausage Kitchen – Located in East Troy, WI, Hometown is owned and operated by John and Elena Hudoc and Thomas Cicero.
 All of their sausages are made with recipes made by the Austrian founder of the company, John Vogel.
-In the bakery, we use their bacon ends in our pork belly sourdough, ham in our ham and cheese croissant, and breakfast sausage in our sausage and cheddar scones.
+They produce handcrafted sausages and artisan smoked meats that are USDA inspected and specialize in small batch locally sourced meat processing.

 River Valley Ranch – A local company that’s been in business for 40 years, River Valley Ranch provides button, oyster, portabella, cremini, and shiitake mushrooms to many restaurants in northern IL and southern WI.
 You will find their canned goods on our retail shelves, and their mushrooms in many dishes in the Cafe.
 We also use their mushrooms to make special mushroom baguettes that we wholesale back to RVR!